Contact

 Ensure your home’s heating system is well-maintained and operating at its best.
 Consider turning up the heat a smidgeon over what you’re used to during the fall or winter to create a warm and inviting feeling inside your home.

-There are several inexpensive steps you can take to help sell your home in the fall/winter by cold-proofing it, more of which is discussed here:
+There are several inexpensive steps you can take to help sell your home in winter by cold-proofing it, more of which are discussed here:

-#5 – Perform standard home maintenancestandard home maintenance checklist
+#5 – Perform maintenance to get show readystandard home maintenance checklist

-Selling your home in fall or winter means you should consider these critical repairs before opening your doors to viewings by potential buyers:
+Selling your home in fall or winter means you should consider these critical repairs before opening the doors to potential buyers:

 Kitchen appliances -> Ensure your refrigerator, stove, dishwasher, microwave and hood fan are all in good working order.
-Kitchens are the focal point of any main floor, and potential buyers will quickly notice if something is broken or looks shabby.
+Kitchens are the focal point in any house, and potential buyers will quickly notice if something is broken or looks shabby.

 Cabinets -> Another focal point of your home.
 Wherever they may be – kitchen, bathroom, utility room – make sure any scratches and dings are repaired as best as possible before showings.
 A chip or scratch on a coloured cabinet is rather noticeable and will create the impression that your home is poorly maintained.